 Producers: Eno Milkani (Bunker Film +, Albania), Besnik Krapi (Circle Production, Kosovo), Goran Stojilkovic (Award Film & Video, Macedonia), Riccardo Neri (Lupin Film, Italy)

 Production dates: Early October – Late November 2017

-Funding: Albanian National Center of Cinematography, Kosovo Cinematography Centre, SEE Cinema Network, Star Media – Ukraine
+Funding: Albanian National Center of Cinematography, Kosovo Cinematography Centre, SEE Cinema Network, Star Media – Ukraine, Eurimages

-Open Door will be a film about human relationships and the burden of society’s customs and traditions.
+Open Door is a film about human relationships and the burden of society’s customs and traditions.
 How to find decency in a patriarchal society where it depends on traditional values and not on the real values of human relationships, tends to be my premise.